Skip to main content

 Which language is displayed?

-Which language is displayed where and when might be confusing at first.
+It might be confusing at first to determine which language is displayed where and when.
 That's why we have listed the different language settings for “Translations for Confluence” and how they affect your user experience.

 The following information applies to the language displayed on Confluence pages.
 If you are using Translations for Confluence for knowledge base articles in Jira Service Management (JSM), please refer to the page translations of Jira Service Management articles.